School of Humanities

 In this interactive course, we will learn practical skills for providing writing feedback, from helping others brainstorm and draft ideas to assisting them with revising and editing.
 These skills can open doors to opportunities in tutoring, teaching, and peer mentoring in a variety of fields.
 We’ll apply writing center research to real-life situations to explore several key questions: What are best practices for tutoring writing?
 How can we help diverse learners succeed?
-How can we tutor in online environments and respond to digital writing projects effectively?
+How can we tutor in online environments?
 You can tailor your final project (a research paper, grant or business proposal, or a digital writing center resource) to your future professional goals.

 Questions are welcome!
 Email Dr. M at email@example.com.

 A survey of major works of British literature from the beginnings in Old English poetry and prose through the Anglo-Norman, Middle English, and Renaissance periods and into the middle of the eighteenth century.
 We will focus not only on significant authors, texts, and genres but also on helpful strategies for reading and discussing them.

 Texts: Norton Anthology of English Literature, 10th edition, vol. 1; Shakespeare, A Midsummer Night’s Dream; and Oxford Dictionary of Literary Terms, 4th edition, ed.
 Chris Baldick.

 This section of English 351 focuses on London as it appears in British literature from the 1790s to present.
 In London, people from all corners of the British Empire mixed on the city streets.
 The city was home to the wealthy and home to the poor.
 Over the past two centuries it has been the site of major historical, political, and cultural events, and a center of imperial, economic, and cultural power.